dscc-admin-ch/lomas/README.md

 It is important to note that the service is not responsible for storing and managing private datasets, these are usually already stored on the provider's infrastructure.

 ## Disclaimer on Security
-Lomas is a Proof of Concept and many security aspect are not done yet.
-The 'logical' aspects within the server are verified but overall infrastructure security is not the current priority.
-For instance, there is no user authentification.
-However, Lomas could be integrated within other safe infrastructures to ensure security.
+Lomas is a Proof of Concept, and several security aspects are still under development.
+While the 'logical' aspects within the server are verified, the overall infrastructure security is not our current priority.
+For example, user authentication is not implemented.
+However, Lomas can be integrated into other secure infrastructures to ensure safety.

+We welcome any feedback or suggestions for future improvements.
+External input is valuable as we continue to enhance the security and functionality of Lomas.

 ## History
 The starting point of our platform was the code shared to us by [Oblivious](https://www.oblivious.com/).
 They originally developed a client/server platform for the [UN PET Lab Hackathon 2022](https://petlab.officialstatistics.org/).